The Humanistic Psychology

 of Carl Rogers

-Course accreditation ACCPH and GSTMS (see links in left-hand column).
+Course accreditation ACCPH (see link in left-hand column).

 recommended period of study: approx.